Call Our Virginia Beach White Collar Crime Attorney for Defense Today

 For example, embezzlement occurs when a company’s banker withdraws money from the company’s account for his or her own use without the business client knowing about it.
 Items that can be embezzled include money, checks, receipts, bonds, notes, personal property, etc. Individuals might be entrusted with funds or property through their employment, their positions in public office, their role of overseeing trusts or other types of positions.

 Whether you have actually been arrested for this white collar crime or you are just being investigated, you should immediately contact a skilled attorney for your embezzlement case.
 The more time that passes, the more time you give prosecutors to build a convincing case against you.

 At JRLaw, PLC, we can help you challenge your accusers and defend your rights.
 Our law firm handles embezzlement cases that are prosecuted in municipal and state courts.

 Facing embezzlement charges?
 Contact our firm to put over a decade of experience on your side.
-We accept cases throughout Virginia Beach, including the surrounding areas of Newport, Hampton, Chesapeake, Suffolk, Portsmouth, Norfolk and Poquoson.
+We accept cases throughout Virginia Beach, including the surrounding areas of Newport News, Hampton, Chesapeake, Suffolk, Portsmouth, and Norfolk.

 Embezzlement Convictions & Penalties in Virginia

 In the state of Virginia, embezzlement is considered a crime of larceny, which means that is punished in the same way as a larceny offense.
 Because of this, the penalties that are given for an embezzlement conviction will depend on the amount of money or property that was embezzled.
 When the amount of embezzled money is $5 or more or the amount of embezzled goods is $200 or more, a conviction can result in 1 to 20 years of imprisonment.